The pioneers of AI generated art

 The first widely known attempt to use AI to make art was Google's DeepDream.
 DeepDream is an algorithm that was originally intended to be used as a face classifier - detecting faces in images.

-Alexander Mordvintsev realized that it can also be run in reverse - putting face-like features on any image.
-This created dream-like highly psychedelic images.
+Alexander Mordvintsev realized that it can also be run in reverse, applying face-like features on the input.
+This created dreamlike, highly psychedelic images.

-Neural Style Transfer is a name for a family of algorithms that are used to apply the style of one or more images on an input image.
-The operator of the algorithm has to choose an input image (i.e, a picture of the Eiffel tower), and a style image (i.e The Starry Night by Vincent van Gogh), and the output is the first image, in the "style" of the second.
+Neural Style Transfer is a name for a family of algorithms that are used to apply the style of one or more existing images to an input image.
+The operator of the algorithm has to choose an input image (i.e, a picture of the Eiffel tower) and a style image (i.e The Starry Night by Vincent van Gogh) and the output is the first image in the "style" of the second.

-Both DeepDream and methods for Neural Style Transfer were amazing developments in Artificial Intelligence.
-But their output is not truly AI generated art, as the user is required to choose the input image and the style to apply.
-This is why they have been criticized to be, essentially, a fancy Instagram filter.
+Both DeepDream and methods of Neural Style Transfer were amazing developments in artificial intelligence.
+However, their output was not truly AI generated art as the user is required to choose images that already exist.
+This is why these algorithms were criticized for essentially being just like a fancy Instagram filter.
 In fact, this is very similar to how Instagram filters work.

 The last kind of AI art is based on Generative Adversarial Networks (GANs), and it is the most similar thing we have to a human artist in the world of artificial intelligence.
 Traditionally, GANs tend to generate images that are very similar to existing art styles.
 The famous Edmond de Belamy portrait that sold for $432,500 is based on this technology.
 This is also the technology we use at ART AI.

 Art AI uses a variation of Generative Adversarial Networks